guillermocontp/Snowflake-project/Documentation/Doc.md

     * schema tests (`unique`, `not_null`).

-## 10. Orchestration?
+## 10. Collaboration

-The pipeline's execution is managed to ensure timely data updates.

-* **Loading (Staging):** [User to describe: e.g., Manual for this demo, or scheduled via external scripts/Snowflake Tasks if automated.]
+The pipeline's code is managed through this repo.
+We have collaborated adding/modifying parts of the code.
+This repo is connected to dbt, which uses it to generate the production models.

+* **Streamlit:** After the first version of the app was created, several changes were done through github.
+The app also is hosted in streamlit website, where it pulls the code from github.
-* **Transformations (Refinement & Delivery):**
+* **Transformations using DBT (Refinement & Delivery):**
-    * [User to describe: e.g., Manual execution of SQL scripts/dbt commands for this demo.]
-    * [User to describe potential for automation: e.g., Using Snowflake Tasks to run SQL, or a scheduler like dbt Cloud, Airflow, or cron for dbt jobs.]
+    * The pipeline can be generated in each user's own schema in snowflake, running the dbt build command from the forked repository.
+If there is a modification the user will issue a pull request to update the main repository.
+Only using the dbt role DBT_PROD_ROLE it is possible to run the deployment environment on dbt, and this user has unique permissions granted to create and modify the production schemas generated on dbt.

-## 11. Performance & Optimization Considerations?
+## 11. Performance & Optimization Considerations

 While this project is a demonstration, several aspects can be considered for performance in a production scenario:

-* **Warehouse Sizing:** Creating a dedicated virtual warehouse tailored to handle all workloads, including loading, transformation, and querying.
-* **Query Optimization:** Writing efficient SQL, leveraging Snowflake's query optimizer.
-For complex transformations, breaking them into smaller, manageable steps (CTEs or intermediate tables).
+* **Warehouse Sizing:** A dedecated warehouse -F1- was created for the project.
+It is used for direct database use and with dbt.
+It has the smallest size and it was not necessary to scale up.
 * **Clustering Keys:** For large tables in the `DELIVERY` or `REFINEMENT` layers, defining clustering keys on frequently filtered or joined columns can improve query performance.
-* **Materialization Strategy (dbt):** Choosing appropriate materializations (table, view, incremental) for dbt models based on size, query frequency, and refresh requirements.
+* **Materialization Strategy (dbt):** Choosing appropriate materializations (table, view, incremental) for dbt models: dbt generates views for the staging layer and tables for both refinement and delivery.

 ## 12. Security Considerations (Beyond Roles)